Run by the Dartmouth Theater Department for students.

 YOUR SPACE, sponsored by the Dartmouth Theater Department, provides students with a new venue for performance.
 Each artist, performer or group will have access to a theater space for one week to prepare and present a performance.
 A faculty or staff advisor will act as liaison between the individual/group and the Theater Department to answer questions and facilitate logistics.

-**DEADLINE FOR FALL TERM APPLICATIONS IS NOON ON WEDNESDAY, SEPTEMBER 17**
+**DEADLINE FOR WINTER TERM APPLICATIONS IS NOON ON FRIDAY, NOVEMBER 7**

 • The Bentley Theater, the Moore Theater, the rehearsal room and 301 Wilson are all possible performance spaces.
 Availability of these spaces will be determined each term.